chuck-danner/journey2microservices/Journey to Microservices.md

 Container Orchestrators, like Kubernetes, can handle a lot of thing for microservice like, routing, load balancing, service discovery, fault isolation, and container management.

-# Moving from monolith to microservice #

-Use the monolith as the default - Sam Newman, Martin Fowler

-There are two ways two key ways to modernize an application: big bang and iterative.
-Big bang modernization is where you replace large parts or even the entire application as one big release, one big change.
-You often work on these big changes for months or years before the user is able to use them.
-Iterative modernization is when you modernize the application mostly in place with small little releases, and the application slowly evolves over time.
-This method allows us to deliver value to the user sooner, and allows us to pivot more if priorities change.
-We have a method for doing this, it is called the Strangler or Strangler Fig Pattern.

-The Strangler Fig Pattern was coined by Martin Fowler.
-The Stranger Fig is a plant that grows on trees.
-It slowly grows and replaces parts of the tree, piece by piece until it has enveloped the entire tree, and the tree dies.
-In our case this is what we do with a monolithic application.

-## First lets talk about domains #

-So how do we know how to break up a monolithic application?
-Where should we draw the lines to split out.
-We use Domain Driven Design.

-Conway's Law:
-Any organization that designs a system (defined broadly) will produce a design whose structure is a copy of the organization's communication structure. — Melvin E. Conway

-Domain driven design is a software approach where model software to match a business domain.
-Sometimes domains can be easily found by who the product owner is for that piece of an application.
-If one person is responsible for one piece of an application that is likely a domain.

-## Defining the API #

-One of the most important parts of creating your microservice is defining the method with which it will communicate with all other services.
-Everything else is under the control of the microservice.
-I can change the underlying functionality, technology, then we have full control to manage that, but if we change the API, that affects every other service that calls that api.

-## De-tangling the data

-One of the most complicated part of a lot of systems is the database.
-You have normalized data, foreign keys, stored procedures that execute multiple transaction.
-Lots of tangles reaching into different areas in the database.
-One of the key tenants of microservice is that each microservice keeps and manages its own data.
-The data could be stored in different databases, on different servers, using different technologies.
-Some could store their data as SQL, some as No-SQL.
-So we need to separate the data, a good start is to put the new tables in a new schema as a first layer of separation.
-If you need to keep transactions across multiple services you need to utilize Sagas, but that in its self is a large topic.

-## Setting up a facade #

-Now we need to isolate this section as its own domain.
-First we can separate the application creating a new package and moving the code for that domain into the new package.
-We can then quickly look for references to that code.
-Once you have separated out the domain code for you service you set up a facade.
-If you are going to use RESTful web calls to communicate with your services, you set up your REST controller and services to access the functionality with in the new service.
-Then to access that functionality you call those RESTful controllers using the API you developed.

-You can also setup an API gateway in front of the microservices to give you greater flexibility.

-## Stand Alone Service #

-Now we can pull the service out by itself.
-You should be able to develop, test, deploy, and operate this application independently.

-You can also setup an API gateway in front of the microservices to give you greater flexibility.

-## User interface #

-The user interface should be its own component, which reaches to other service.
-Now that calls are to API, you can have multiple user interfaces calling the same services, like web and mobile applications.

-There is also the potential to split the User interface into micro-front ends.
-As with microservices, you should start with a monolith and break them up, iteratively, as needed.

 ## Conclusion #